root-goksenin/RGPL/README.md

 Trainer saves the models, and logs in the directory that the model was called from.
 Moreover, hard negatives each refresh, generated queries, and generated qrels are saved in the PATH_TO_BEIR_DATA.

+# Expected Results

+Running the repo following the comments below with the provided test data should result in

+Before:
+NDCG@10: 0.3388

+After: